vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 sees a torch barely burning.
 Nathair lights a torch and wants to jump down

+_Jaxxen_

 Jaxxen back at the room investigates.
 Finds a dagger under mattress, and 8cp, 2sp.
 Also on table, find some random drawings, nothing that makes any sense, like scribbles.
 Some clothes.
 Jaxxen pockets dagger and coin.
 Dwarf was looking for something.
 Didnt care about dagger and coins.
 He's tossing room apart.

-Jaxxen asks "What did those bastards take?!"
+- Jaxxen: What did those bastards take?!
-Dwarf says - they took some keys. some keys he needed back. and thinks they got into some of his gold and hes upset about it.
+  - Dwarf: They took some keys. some keys he needed back.
+I think they got into some of my gold (_hes upset about it_)
-Jaxxen says his friends will certainly catch them.
+- Jaxxen: My friends will certainly catch them.
-Dwarf hates thieves.
-So does Jaxxen.
+  - Dwarf: I hate thieves!
+- Jaxxen: as do I.

+_Matheris_

 The other group working down the ladder and looking.
-Ulysses goes down ladder
+Ulysses goes down ladder.
 Jinxia falls down but is uninjured

+_Jaxxen_

 Jaxxen goes back to bartender, whose trying to resetup the tavern.
 Broken table off to the side.
-How long have the gnomes been here
+- Jaxxen: How long have the gnomes been here
--just got here yesterday, couple hours ago came back as though they from a conquest.
+  - Bartender: just got here yesterday, couple hours ago came back as though they from a conquest.
-How long were they planning to stay
+- Jaxxen: How long were they planning to stay
--another night, but havent gotten any coin
+  - Bartender: another night, but havent gotten any coin
-Have you seen any of them before, or other gnomes
+- Jaxxen: Have you seen any of them before, or other gnomes
--6 seems abnormal, but didnt think much of it.
+  - Bartender: 6 seems abnormal, but didnt think much of it.

 Jaxxen heads to front door

-Elves talk in common, enquiring "what was that about" Jaxxen, under his breadth "thieves, damn thieves as usual" Out the front door  .. street somewhat busy
+Elves talk in common, enquiring "what was that about".
+Jaxxen, under his breadth "thieves, damn thieves as usual".
+Out the front door  .. street somewhat busy

+_Matheris group_

 Matheris down the hole.. its sewer water down below, the whole group down there trying to catch the gnomes Goes in tunnel to the right
 Ulysses asks Jinxia if she going.
 She's going in but hanging back.
 Banter asking Jinxia if Matheris is like her boyfriend.
 She says no, that hes helped her.
 And then Ulysses asks about the box.

+_Jaxxen_

-Jaxxen outside switches to elven appearance.
+Outside, Jaxxen switches to elven appearance.
 Gets to manhole.
 Tells commoners in the area that its nothing to worry about, just some work being done in the sewers.
 Goes down, sees more footprints south to inner city, and heads in that direction.

+_Matheris group_

 Rest of party comes to door with a grate at bottom with sewer water flowing through.
 Rest of it is door with lock on it.
 Matheris tries looking under grate, sees it open in another room and tunnels in different directions.
 Doesnt see the gnomes.